Fostering an inclusive, culturally rich, creatively vibrant and arts-engaged community#

 CURRENTLY CLOSED FOR RENOVATION

-The Carnegie Center for Creativity is currently closed for renovations with an anticipated reopening mid-year 2024.
+The Community Center for Creativity at the Historic Carnegie Library is currently closed for renovations with an anticipated reopening mid-year 2024.
 After this major renovation of the historic 1904 Carnegie Library, the Center will continue to be a dynamic and affordable community space for gallery exhibitions, performances, classes, meetings, and more.
 The goal is to create an inclusive and vibrant environment that fosters creativity, innovation, and a sense of community and belonging.

 200 Matthews Street, Fort Collins, CO 80524